 Not long after you release your EUPHORIA line, another small brewery releases a beer called EUFORIA.
 A trademark attorney advises them to file an application, which they do.
 But they don’t only file a trademark application for EUFORIA.
 The attorney advises them to also file an application for EUPHORIA, the correct spelling.
 Within a few months, the second brewery has obtained federal trademark rights for EUFORIA and EUPHORIA.

-Their first measure of business: send you a cease-and-desist letter.
+Their first order of business: send you a cease-and-desist letter.
 They own federal trademark rights to “EUPHORIA” for beer, after all.
 Won’t they be surprised to learn that since you were first to market, your trademark rights actually trump theirs.
 It will be a costly surprise for both of you, of course, and it could have been avoided at the outset.

 Had you filed a federal trademark application for EUPHORIA when you started brewing it, you would have prevented the second brewery from filing an application in the first place.
 When performing a trademark search they would have seen the status of your application.
-Unless they wanted to spend $275, plus attorney fees, to file an application that the USPTO would surely reject, they’d go back to the drawing board.
+Unless they wanted to spend $350 plus attorney fees to file an application that the USPTO would surely reject, they’d go back to the drawing board.

 The difference, by the way, between this case and RICKY’S RUGS?
 This case is drawn from the real-life trademark dispute between DuClaw and Ska breweries.